berkmancenter/internet_dashboard/docs/getting_started.md

 Create a Widget
 ---------------

-1. Make sure no one else is creating a similar widget but searching through the [issue tracker](https://github.com/berkmancenter/net_dashboard/issues).
+1. Make sure no one else is creating a similar widget by searching through the [issue tracker](https://github.com/berkmancenter/net_dashboard/issues).
 2. State your intentions in the issue tracker so no one starts working on the same widget.
 3. Fork into your own repo.
 4. Read `docs/creating_a_widget.md` to get started creating a widget.